rust-lang/rust/README.md

 ## Why Rust?

-- **Performance:** Fast and memory-efficient, suitable for critical services, and embedded devices, and easily integrated with other languages.
+- **Performance:** Fast and memory-efficient, suitable for critical services and embedded devices, and easily integrated with other languages.

 - **Reliability:** Our rich type system and ownership model ensure memory and thread safety, reducing bugs at compile-time.